NHERI-SimCenter/SimCenterBootcamp2020/sphynx/source/assignment_C5.rst

 .. hint::

-   A demonstartion is contained at end of the Video
+   A demonstration is contained at end of the Video

    .. raw:: html